Skip to content

 Troubleshoot "interface eth0: failed"

-Verify that the ifcfg-eth0 file has the correct network entries.
-The network configuration file that corresponds to the primary interface, eth0, is located at /etc/sysconfig/network-scripts/ifcfg-eth0.
-If the device name of your primary interface isn't eth0, then the file name starts with ifcfg and is followed by the device name.
+If you receive the "interface eth0: failed" error message, then verify that the ifcfg-eth0 file has the correct network entries.
+You can find the network configuration file that corresponds to the eth0 primary interface at /etc/sysconfig/network-scripts/ifcfg-eth0.
+If the device name of your primary interface isn't eth0, then the file name starts with ifcfg followed by the device name.
 The file is in the /etc/sysconfig/network-scripts directory on the instance.

-1. Run the cat command to view the network configuration file for the primary interface, eth0.
+1. Run the following command to view the network configuration file for the eth0 primary interface:

-Note: If needed, replace eth0 in the following command with the name of your primary interface.
+Note: If needed, replace eth0 in the preceding command with the name of your primary interface.

 $ sudo cat /etc/sysconfig/network-scripts/ifcfg-eth0